March 13 – April 25, 2026

 Free admission

-Artists have a symbiotic relationship with the materials with which they work.
-The technological advancements of the 20th century, combined with the creative nature of artists, have resulted in a diversity of art forms that are unparalleled in human history.
-I believe that the most significant developments of the century are the invention of acrylic paint and digital technology.
+For centuries, artists have maintained a symbiotic relationship with the materials they use.
+The technological advancements of the 20th century, combined with artists’ creative experimentation, have resulted in a diversity of art forms unparalleled in human history.
+According to Albi, two of the most significant developments of this period are the invention of acrylic paint and the emergence of digital technology.

-The exhibit, to be presented in the Haakonson Family Gallery, is based on two considerations.
-Firstly, how is the subject matter of the artwork affected by technological developments?
-Secondly, how do the new art forms embody the continuity (evolution) of imagery.
-This multi-media exhibit will feature three acrylic paintings based on organic forms, one Digital Abstraction (video) and a Virtual Reality (VR) experience.
+Reality to Virtual Reality is grounded in two central considerations.
+First, how is the subject matter of artwork affected by technological developments?
+Second, how do new art forms embody the continuity – or evolution – of imagery?
+This multimedia exhibition features a suite of four abstract paintings inspired by organic forms, a Digital Abstraction video work, and an immersive virtual reality experience.

-The works will exemplify the transfer of visual content from one medium to another.
-The abstract colour elements of the paintings are extracted, manipulated and partnered with an assortment of objects and materials that come alive in the videos.
-The video is manipulated and transformed into an immersive artform, which can only be viewed in a VR headset.
-A Meta Quest 3 headset will be used for this experience.
+The works exemplify the transfer of visual content from one medium to another.
+Abstract colour elements from the paintings are extracted, manipulated, and combined with an assortment of objects and materials that come alive in the video works.
+These videos are further transformed into an immersive environment that can only be experienced through a VR headset.
+A Meta Quest 3 headset is used for this presentation.

-The paintings and videos offer a traditional viewing experience.
-They are both familiar art forms and viewable by several people at one time.
-The VR experience is a new visual art form which is presented in a totally immersive environment.
-It offers a unique experience only viewable by one person at a time.
+The paintings and videos offer a traditional viewing experience: familiar art forms that can be shared by multiple viewers simultaneously.
+In contrast, the VR work represents a new visual art form presented within a fully immersive environment, offering a singular, individual experience viewable by one person at a time.

-Giuseppe Albi was born in Italy.
-He attended the Alberta College of Art in Calgary and L’Ecole des Beaux Arts Montréal and moved to Europe in 1970.
-He exhibited at KES Mosaics Gallery in Edinburgh and at Galerie de Sphinx in Amsterdam.
+Born in Grimaldi, Italy, Albi immigrated with his family to Edmonton as a young child.
+He studied at the Alberta College of Art in Calgary (now the University of Alberta Art & Design) and at l’École des Beaux-Arts in Montréal before moving to Europe in 1970.
+There, he maintained studios in London and Amsterdam and exhibited at KES Mosaics Gallery in Edinburgh and Galerie de Sphinx in Amsterdam.
+He returned to Edmonton in 1974.

 Top Image: Colour Foils (detail) 2025; video still.